 The Drexel Co-Op

-Through Drexel’s renowned cooperative education program, students embark on up to three, six-month periods of full-time employment, exploring their career options, strengthening their resumes and building a professional network in the process.
+Through Drexel’s renowned cooperative education program, students embark on up to three, six-month periods of full-time employment, exploring their career options, strengthening their résumés and building a professional network in the process.

-Learn more about Drexel co-op
+Learn more about the Drexel Co-Op Program

-Faculty members are dedicated public sociologists who aim to bring their research to audiences beyond the academic community and apply their findings to current social problems.
+Our faculty members are dedicated public sociologists who aim to bring their research to audiences beyond the academic community and apply their findings to current social problems.
 The department’s research strengths lie in environmental sociology, medical sociology and urban sociology.

 Sociologists work in a wide variety of settings.
 Our students may go on to serve as research analysts for health care agencies, governments and market research firms.
 Others bring their analytical skills and research methods training to careers in urban planning, survey research, public relations, organizational management, trend analysis and public policy.